Tips for decorating your Christmas tree

 Tree illustrated is the Alaskan Fir.

-We have one of the largest selections of artificial Christmas trees in the north west of England; all of them coming with a Lifetime Guarantee.
+We have one of the largest selections of artificial Christmas trees in the north west of England; all of them coming with a 5 year Guarantee.

 Here at Hayes Garden World we are proud of our service and thankfully the majority of our customers think so too, so you can order with confidence.
-If you do have a problem our sales team are only too happy to sort it out to your satisfaction; click here to check out the team if you would like to speak to someone in particular.
+If you do have a problem our sales team are only too happy to sort it out to your satisfaction.